 - Monogram your hand towels.

-- Introduce a new signature scent to your kitchen by purchasing a coordinating dish soap, hand soap, multi-purpose spray cleaner, and scented candle.
+- Introduce a new signature scent to your home by purchasing a coordinating dish soap, hand soap, multi-purpose spray cleaner, or beeswax candles.
 Many crisp, fresh scents are available in eco-friendly products.

 - Swap a plain white lampshade for a patterned or black one.